arcus-azure/arcus.security/docs/preview/features/secret-store/provider/user-secrets.md

                    .ConfigureSecretStore((context, config, builder) =>
                    {
                          // Adds the user secrets secret source with specified user secrets ID.
-                         // A user secrets ID is unique value used to store and identify a collection of secrets.
+                         // A user secrets ID is a unique value used to store and identify a collection of secrets.

                          // `Progam`: The type from the assembly to search for an instance of `UserSecretsIdAttribute`. builder.AddUserSecrets<Program>();